claestom/snake-project/README.md

 ### food.py

 In food.py, the 'food' for the snake will be created and will be given a random location in the play field.
-Also, a refresher method is developed in order to give the food a new location, every time it has been eaten by the snake.
+Also, a refresher method is developed in order to give the food a new location every time it has been eaten by the snake.

 ### score.py